U.S. will not release Middle East peace plan before Israeli election

 Gulf leaders, however, want to see details of the political plan before signing on to the economic plan.

-Additional reporting by Jeffrey Heller in Jerusalem and Lisa Lambert Washington; Writing by Arshad Mohammed and Steve Holland; Editing by Chris Reese and Rosalba O'Brien
+Additional reporting by Jeffrey Heller in Jerusalem and Lisa Lambert in Washington; Writing by Arshad Mohammed, Steve Holland; Editing by Chris Reese, Rosalba O'Brien and Peter Graff